Florida Vehicle Bill of Sale

 Vehicle bill of sale requirements in Florida

-In Florida, ownership transfers with the properly signed title.
-A bill of sale (or the state's Notice of Sale, HSMV 82050) is recommended because it documents the sale and helps release the seller from liability for what happens after the sale.
+In Florida, ownership of a titled motor vehicle transfers with the properly signed title — not with the bill of sale alone.
+A Florida vehicle bill of sale (and the state's Notice of Sale, HSMV 82050) is still strongly recommended because it documents the buyer, seller, VIN, price, odometer, and date, and helps the seller show they no longer own the vehicle if tickets or crashes occur later.

-Florida does not require notarization for the bill of sale.
-Include the VIN, sale price, odometer reading, date, and an as-is statement, and keep a copy for your records.
+Florida does not require notarization for a private-party vehicle bill of sale.
+Create a clear written bill of sale (or use the iRunDocs vehicle bill of sale generator with Florida selected), include the full VIN, sale price, odometer reading, sale date, and an as-is statement, and keep a signed copy with the title paperwork.

-Reference: Florida FLHSMV.
+Reference: Florida FLHSMV / county tax collector.
 This is general educational information, not legal advice — confirm current Florida DMV requirements before completing a sale.

 Florida vehicle sale key points